This post may contain affiliate links. Read our disclosure policy.

 This homemade basil pesto is a deliciously versatile condiment made from a handful of simple ingredients.
 It comes together in minutes and its so much better than store bought.

-Add it to pasta, pizza, caprese salads, roasted potatoes, chicken, and even on a breakfast sandwich.
-I especially love it in salmon pesto pasta, grilled chicken margherita, or orzo pasta salad.
+Add it to burrata pasta, gluten-free pizza, caprese salads, roasted potatoes, pesto chicken, and even on a breakfast sandwich.
+I especially love it in salmon pesto pasta, grilled chicken margherita, or lemon orzo pasta salad.

 Pesto alla genovese is traditionally made with mortar and pestle to press the herbs, garlic, and pine nuts together.
 It gets its name from pestar, which means to pound in Italian.